-Social/Behavioral Sciences: includes anthropology, government, psychology, geography, sociology, economics, and specified areas in communication (see advisor for applicable COM courses).
+Social/Behavioral Sciences: includes anthropology, government, psychology, geography, sociology, economics, and specified areas in communication and international studies (see advisor for applicable COM and IN courses).
 A minimum of 15 hours of 300 and/or 400 level courses is required in this area.